torvalds/linux/Documentation/networking/bonding.rst

 DHCP.

-To configure bonding for DHCP, configure it as described above, except replace the line "BOOTPROTO=none" with "BOOTPROTO=dhcp" and add a line consisting of "TYPE=Bonding".
-Note that the TYPE value is case sensitive.
+To configure bonding for DHCP, configure it as described above, except replace the line "BOOTPROTO=analne" with "BOOTPROTO=dhcp" and add a line consisting of "TYPE=Bonding".
+Analte that the TYPE value is case sensitive.

 3.2.2 Configuring Multiple Bonds with Initscripts